Perturbation Analysis of Randomized SVD and its Applications to Statistics: Introduction

 \section{Introduction}

-Spectral methods are popular in statistics and machine learning as they provide computationally efficient algorithms with strong theoretical guarantees for a diverse number of inference problems including network analysis \cite{newman2006finding, rohe2011spectral, sussman2012consistent}, matrix completion and denoising \cite{achlioptas2007fast,chatterjee2015matrix}, covariance estimation/PCA \cite{johnstone2001distribution, fan2013large}, non-linear dimension reduction and manifold learning \cite{Isomap,belkin03:_laplac,coifman06:_diffus_maps}, ranking \cite{chen2015spectral,chen2019spectral}, etc. A common unifying theme for many spectral algorithms is, given a data matrix $\hat{\M M}$, first compute a factorization of $\hat{\M M}$ using the ubiquitous singular value decomposition (SVD), then truncate this SVD to keep only the $k < \min\{m,n\}$ leading singular values and singular vectors, and finally perform inference using the truncated SVD representation.
-The value $k$ is usually chosen to be as small as possible while still preserving most of the information in $\hat{\M M}$.
+Spectral methods are popular in statistics and machine learning as they provide simple algorithms with strong theoretical guarantees for a diverse number of inference problems including network analysis \citep{rohe2011spectral}, matrix completion and denoising \citep{achlioptas2007fast,chatterjee2015matrix}, covariance estimation/principal component analysis (PCA), non-linear dimension reduction and manifold learning \citep{belkin03:_laplac}, ranking \citep{chen2019spectral}, etc. A common unifying theme for spectral algorithms is, given a $\hat{\M M}$ of dimensions $m \times n$, first compute a factorization of $\hat{\M M}$ via singular value decomposition (SVD), keep only the $k $ leading singular values and singular vectors, and finally perform inference using the truncated SVD representation.
+The value $k$ is usually chosen to be as small as possible while still preserving most of the information.

-Classical algorithms for SVD, such as those based on pivotal QR decompositions and/or Householder transformations, require $\mathcal{O}(m^2 n)$ floating-point operations (flops) assuming $m \leq n$ and return the full set of $m$ singular values and vectors, even when only the leading $k < m$ of them are desired; see Sections~5.4 and 8.3 of \cite{golub2013matrix}.
-The $\mathcal{O}(m^2n)$ flops is a severe computational burden when $m$ is large.
-These algorithms also require random access to the entries of $\hat{\M M}$ and are thus inefficient when $\hat{\M M}$ is too large to store in RAM.
-These computation and memory issues limit the use of classical SVD in modern data applications.